webben-de/ASF_ItemDropper/README.md

 Triggers an item drop on single or on multiple bots.

-- `idrop bot1,bot2,bot3 987654 12345` triggers drop on the given bot names
+- `idrop bot1,bot2,bot3 987654 12345` triggers drops on the given bot names
-- `idrop bot1..bot3 987654 12345` triggers drop on the given bot names
+- `idrop bot1..bot3 987654 12345` triggers drops on the given bot names

-- `ìdrop bot1 987654 12345` triggers drop on the bot, where the command was sent to
+- `idrop bot1 987654 12345` triggers drop on the bot, where the command was sent to
-- `ìdrop 987654 12345` triggers drop on the bot, where the command was sent to
+- `idrop 987654 12345` triggers drop on the bot, where the command was sent to